glentner/SLiPy/README.md

 	arrays will the units be properly applied.
 Otherwise, the RHS units will be ignored.
 Considering the physical context within which it makes sense to apply these operations to spectra this is justified; the data will have `dimensionless` units in all likelihood.
-For scalar operations, units are implied to be the same as the data for addition/subtraction.
+For scalar addition and subtraction, if no units are given the units are implied to be the same as that of the data.

 	The comparison operations ( >, <, >=, <=, ==, !=, &, ^, | ) are defined
-	to return a binary Spectrum of True and False values.
+	to return a binary Spectrum of dimensionless 1's and 0's.
 The same convention applies as above.
 Either the LHS or RHS must be contained within the other, and the LHS is compared on the overlapping regions.
 Data outside this overlapping region is returned as False.

-	The shift operations (>> and <<) are defined to mean a shift in the spectrum.
-The addition and subtraction operate on the `data`.
-These operations apply to the `wave` array. `Spectrum << 2 * u.Angstrom` say to blue shift the spectrum by 2 Angstroms.
+	The shift operations ('>>' and '<<') are defined to mean a shift in the spectrum.
+The addition and subtraction operate on the *data*.
+These operations apply to the *wave* array. `Spectrum << 2 * u.Angstrom` says to blue shift the spectrum by 2 Angstroms.
 If the RHS is a dimensionless number, the wavelength units are implied.
-Also, one can shift a spectrum by another spectrum (e.g., `spectrumA >> spectrumB`), where the `wave` arrays would be operated on only.
+Also, one can shift a spectrum by another spectrum (e.g., `spectrumA >> spectrumB`), where the *wave* arrays would be operated on only.
 In these cases, they should have the same number of pixels!
 Finally, to get a variable shift across the spectrum without creating a whole spectrum with junk data, you can shift using a numpy array (also of equal length).
-I no units are detected, the wavelength units will be implied.
+If no units are detected, the wavelength units will be implied.

 	Other operations: